kalbun/GENIS/README.md

-Valid up to version 0.5.0
+Valid up to version 0.10.0

 # CHANGELOG

-0.5.0: added the ability to generate random corrected scores 0.4.0: added new run parameters
+0.10.0: Switched from notebook to regular python file.
+Refactoring of many parts.
+No more sentiment cache, everything is now in the preprocessing cache.
+Involvement of LLM to give a score to the review.

 # OVERALL IDEA

-gaussianiser was written to verify if the text associated to Amazon reviews allow to build a numeric score more realistic and informative than the star number.
+GENIS was written to verify if the text associated to Amazon reviews allow to build a numeric score more realistic and informative than the star number.
 Due to commercial and psychological pressure, the maximum score of five stars does not associate with exceptional purchasing experience, but rather to lack of negative issues (a common behaviour is to remove one star per issue).
 Yet, this flattens most of the scores to five stars, making not distinguishable very different reviews like "best purchase of my life" and "it was ok".

-The research hypothesis is that the score distribution should be, in fact, normal.
-(WHY?????)

-gaussianiser attempts to recalculate the numeric score by considering the review text in addition to initial score.
-To do so, gaussianiser:
+GENIS attempts to reconstruct the numeric score by considering the review text in addition to initial score.
+GENIS uses a combination of traditional NLP and LLM to calculate a score from 1 to 10.

-- preprocess reviews with nltk tokenizer, keeping only nouns and adjectives
-- use embeddings to preserve only words semantically near enough to the review overall topic
-- clusterises selected words with hdbscan
-- stores words belonging to each cluster
-- assigns each review to one and only one cluster
-- invoke an llm passing the review and cluster words, asking to evaluate the sentiment for each of them.
-The prompt instructs the llm to assign a numerical score from -1 to +1 with a resolution of 0.5.
-  For example, if cluster contains _reader_, _reading_ and _readership_
-  while the review is _I read this book with great pleasure_, then the llm may return a score of 0.5 or 1.
-- calculates a correction score as the sum of all the words found (0 if no words were found).
-- calculates the final corrected score as the original score plus the correction multiplied by a factor:

-    S_o = original score
-    C = correction
-    a = scale factor
-    S_c = corrected score

-    S_c = S_o + C * a
+GENIS uses NLP techniques to extract sentiment-loaded pairs of nouns and adjectives (like "good music" or "yellow duck").
+These context-unaware data are prefiltered by using VADER algorithm.
+The above-threshold nouns are then passed to a LLM along with the review, which attributes a sentiment (-1, 0 or +1) to each noun.
+By summing up separately the negative, neutral and positive sentiments, we obtain the three final scores of GENIS.
+To convert them into a number from 1 to 10, we trained a random forest regressor that gets in input the three GENIS scores and the original rating in stars.

+Preliminary tests suggest that GENIS performs better than the LLM and VADER separately when comparing calculated scores with human-made grades.
+Moreover, the nouns extracted from the review account for a better explainability of the score: the GENIS methodology not only grades the reviews, but can also explain which specific aspects contributed.

+GENIS performs these steps on a review:
+- cleanup, unescaping and other regularisation operations.
+- extraction of noun-adjective pairs from the review, using Spacy NLP.
+We consider both adjectival modifiers (e.g., "good" in "good music") and adjectival complements (e.g., "good" in "the product is good").
+In this version, we don't consider other sentiment-loaded pairs like verb-noun ("I love this music").
+This could be considered in next works.
+- Pairs filtering with VADER, keeping only those with absolute compound value at least 0.05.
+Note that the selection is context-independent.
+- Sentiment calculation with LLM, which receives the review and the nouns from the filtered pairs (not the adjectives).
+The LLM is asked to give a value of -1 (negative), 0 (neutral) or +1 (positive) to each noun.
+The query uses zero-shot with a few examples embedded.
+- Separate count of positive, neutral and negative aspects, which represent the GENIS scores.
+- training or inference of a random forest classifier.

+# GENISCALC vs GENISTRAIN

+GENIS software is made of two distinct modules:

+- genisCalc.py, used to preprocess reviews and generate data for human grading of reviews and training of the ML model
+- genisTrain.py that get data obtained from genisCalc and use them to train a classifier.

-# RUN GAUSSIANISER
+# RUN GENIS

 ## Create the environment

-To run gaussianiser, create a new python environment and install there the python interpreter version 3.12.
+To run GENIS scripts, it is recommended to create a new python environment and install there the python interpreter version 3.12.
 For example, with miniconda, execute:

-    conda create -n myenv
+    conda create -n GENIS
-    conda activate myenv
+    conda activate GENIS
     conda install python=3.12

 Once python is installed, invoke pip to install the requirements: